chargebyte/chargebyte-docs/docs/source/everest_charging_stack.rst

 is configured for an AC supply equipment with a socket connector, the module :code:`CbTarragonPlugLock` can be utilized.
 This module is a driver for plug lock control and implements `connector_lock <https://github.com/EVerest/everest-core/blob/main/interfaces/connector_lock.yaml>`_ interface.
-It is designed to support all types of plug locks on connector X9 of the Charge Control C. Check section X to understand how to connect the locking motor to the Charge Control C.
+It is designed to support all types of plug locks on connector X9 of the Charge Control C. Check section :ref:`locking_motor` to understand how to connect the locking motor to the Charge Control C.

 Further reading
 ===============